hCaptcha/HCaptcha-ios-sdk/README.md

 ### Disable new token fetch on expiry

-By default SDK will automatically fetch a new token on expiry.
-This behavior can be adjusted with `resetOnError: false` argument on `validate` call:
+By default the SDK will automatically fetch a new token upon expiry once you have requested a token via `validate`.
+This behavior can be adjusted by passing `resetOnError: false` to the `validate` call:

 ```
 hcaptcha.validate(on: view, resetOnError: false) { result in